 Units of general local government (UGLGs) are the eligible applicants for these funds.
-This includes all city, tribal, and county governments within Mills, Fremont, and Harrison counties.
-For Round 3 of new housing, UGLGs in Pottawattamie County are also eligible.
-All program funds from Rounds 1 and 2 will be allocated to the HUD MID area (Mills, Fremont, and Harrison counties.
-Round 3 will be allocated to the HUD MID area and Pottawattamie County.
-Subrecipients of Rounds 1 and 2 which were awarded 5 or more units of single-family new construction (other than communities which received 2019 CDBG-DR FEMA Match buyout funds)
+UGLGs include all city, tribal, and county governments within Linn, Marshall, Tama, and Benton counties.
+At least 85% of program funds will be allocated to the HUD MID area (Linn County), with the remaining program funds available to the State MID area (Marshall, Tama, and Benton counties).

-are not eligible for Round 3.
 UGLGs will identify a developer on their applications to IowaGrants and enter into a development agreement once Release of Funds has been issued by IEDA.